Skip to content

 If you’re planning to buy a home in the East Bay area, you need to be ready to “pounce” when the right property comes along.
 This might even mean submitting an offer on the spot, while you’re actually visiting a property.

 Need financing?
-We’ve been located in the East Bay for many years and look forward to helping you buy a home in the area.
+We’ve been located in the East Bay for many years and look forward to helping you buy a home.
 We offer a variety of mortgage options, including jumbo loans that are well-suited for this market.
-Please contact us with your financing questions!

 Mike Trejo is a Bay Area mortgage broker with 20+ years of knowledge and experience.